dfparker2002/AEMComponentManager/README.md

 **Non Technical Answer**:

-Standard JavaScript functions which are written (poorly) for components runs on every page and throws errors if component is absent and possibly breaks page.
+Standard JavaScript functions which are written (poorly) for components, runs on every page and throws errors if component is absent and possibly breaks page.

-A component manager is used to load all the said functions for components available on the page in a queue and executes them one by one only when the component is present.
+A component manager is used to queue up all the said functions for components available on the page and executes them when the component is present.

 # How does Component Manager Work?

-Component Manager provides a function to load up a component into execution queue and stack all components into the queue until the execute queue is called.
+Component Manager provides an API to queue up a component(s) into execution queue and stack all components into the queue and to execute the stacked queue.

-When the page finishes loading and all associated content for components have finished rendering, the Component Queue Execution funtctjon is called snd tall the tasks are executed sequentially.
+When the page finishes loading and all associated content for components have finished rendering, the Component Queue Executes the function so the tasks in queue are executed sequentially.

 # Where is Component Manager Located?